neutronimaging/python_notebooks/README.md

   $ docker start CONTAINER_NAME
   ```
 * `-p 9999:8888`: mapping the container internal port, `8888`, to the host port `9999` such that you can access Jupyter by going to `http://localhost:9999` on the host machine.
   * First time launching the Jupyter will ask you for a one time token, which you can find in the terminal output.
-The easiest way to do this would be copy and past the link in the termial, and replace teh port number `8888` with `9999`.
+The easiest way to do this would be copy&past the link in the termial, and replace teh port number `8888` with `9999`.
 * `-e JUPYTER_ENABLE_LAB=yes`: this allows you to use Jupyter lab instead of Jupyter notebook, which is very similar to Jupyter notebook, but with some additional features.
 * `-v "$PWD":/home/jovyan/work`: mapping/mounting the current local directory (the root of repo) to `/home/jovyan/work` inside the container.
 * `kedokudo/neutron-imaging:latest`: the image name and tag